RodrigoGonzalez/flake8-custom-import-rules/README.rst

 =======================  =====================================================
  Custom Import Rules        Description
 =======================  =====================================================
-project_only                This flag enforces that only project-level
+project-only                This flag enforces that only project-level
                             modules can be imported.
 This can be used in a project where third-party dependencies
                             are intended to be minimized, and most of the functionality is implemented within the
                             project itself.

-base_package_only           This flag enforces that only the base package
+base-package-only           This flag enforces that only the base package
                             of the project can be imported.
 This can be used in a project with a specific structure where all functionality is accessed through
                             the base package.

-first_party_only            This flag enforces that only first-party
+first-party-only            This flag enforces that only first-party
                             modules (i.e., those developed as part of the project) can be imported.
 This could be used in a project where third-party dependencies are intended to be minimized.

-standalone_modules          This flag enforces that only modules that
+standalone-modules          This flag enforces that only modules that
                             are marked as 'standalone' can be imported.
                             This could be used in a project where certain modules are intended to be used independently of the rest of the project.

-std_lib_only                This flag enforces that only standard
+std-lib-only                This flag enforces that only standard
                             library modules can be imported.
 This
                             could be used in a project where it is intended to rely solely on the standard library, without any third-party
                             dependencies.

-third_party_only            This flag enforces that only third-party
+third-party-only            This flag enforces that only third-party
                             modules can be imported.
 This could be used in a project where it is intended to rely heavily on third-party libraries,
                             and not on the standard library or project-specific modules.

-restricted_packages         This flag enforces that certain specified
+restricted-packages         This flag enforces that certain specified
                             packages cannot be imported.
 This could be used in a project where certain packages are known to cause issues or are not